OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

 (`net10.0-windows`) — e.g. `OpenLiveWriter.ApplicationFramework`,
 `OpenLiveWriter.PostEditor`, `OpenLiveWriter.Controls`, `OpenLiveWriter.Mshtml`,
 `OpenLiveWriter` (main app).
-These depend on `System.Windows.Forms` / MSHTML and must be ported or abstracted (some cross-platform prep exists on the unmerged `feature/macbuild` branch: BlogClient WinForms removal, platform nuget path fix, thread-safety/caching fixes).
+These depend on `System.Windows.Forms` / MSHTML and must be ported or abstracted.
+The first **publish** slice has been carved out into the cross-platform `OpenLiveWriter.Publishing` (see §7); the remaining BlogClient/ PostEditor surface is still Windows-only.
+Cross-platform prep also exists on the unmerged `feature/macbuild` branch (BlogClient WinForms removal, platform nuget path fix, thread-safety/caching fixes) — assessed in §7.2.

 ---